Learn how to make perfume from flowers, herbs, and other plants from your garden. This tutorial focuses on how to make oil based perfume.

-This year I invited Mary to bring her giant bag of dried clary sage over to my kitchen and attempt to extract the scent into a vegetable oil in the hopes of making a solid perfume with it.
+This year I invited Mary to bring her giant bag of dried clary sage over to my kitchen and attempt to extract the scent into a vegetable oil and learning how to make perfume from flowers and herbs.
 She also brought some lavender to add to our mix.
 I would have liked to add rose petals from my garden but this summer we are experiencing a drought in Chicago and my roses are ailing.
 It is a good year to be growing native plants like herbs that don’t need lot of water.
 I am hoping that if you are also suffering from the drought where you are, you may still have some lavender, chamomile, clary sage or other good-smelling herbs to pick and extract.
 We decided to use a crockpot to keep the kitchen cooler and not have to hover over a hot stove.
 You can use a crockpot or a regular saucepan.
 The saucepan requires more continual stirring and surveillance.

-- 1-3 cups of dried herbs and flowers, stems removed.
+- 1 to 3 cups of dried herbs and flowers, stems removed.
 You need enough plant material so that it sits in the pot and is covered by your oil.
 The more you break and cut up the plants the more you can cram into the oil.

 - Grated beeswax.
 In the process of infusing the oil you will wind up with less than 2 cups when you are ready to add the wax.
 The exact amount will vary depending on how well you get the oil out of the plant material.
 When it is completely strained at the end you will measure it and then determine how much wax you will use.
 You will need to use 4 parts oil to 1 part beeswax.